-C. Quantitative validation
+D. Quantitative study

-Fig. 6 depicts the energy of that LSH 50 current component as tracked by the particle filtering method, for both simulated and experimental data of the same machine having a bar breakage [16].
-The experimental test lasted longer, around 5.5 seconds instead of the 3.3 seconds simulated in this work, however, this shouldn't affect the values of the fault indicator.
-Two lobes can be appreciated in both results, corresponding to the descending and ascending branches of its evolution (Fig. 5 (d6)).
+Fig. 9 depicts the energy of the LSH 50 stator current component as tracked by the particle filtering method, for both simulated and experimental data of the same machine having a bar breakage [16].
+The experimental test lasted longer, around 6 seconds instead of the 3.3 seconds simulated in this work, however, this shouldn't affect the values of the fault indicator.
+Two lobes can be appreciated in both results, corresponding to the descending and ascending branches of its evolution (Fig. 6 (d6)).
 Nevertheless, the energy found in the simulated case is much higher, due to the increase of the resistance for the entire bar, a limitation of 2D simulations.
-In the real case, interbar currents exist and contribute to damping the effect of the fault [21].
+In the real case, interbar currents exist and contribute to damp the effect of the fault [22].
 The indicator (14) yields 42.5 dB for the experimental case and 37 dB for the simulated one.